 Ever get stuck while writing or wish you had someone else who could write for you?
 You’ll love using Canva’s new Magic Write feature that uses Artificial Intelligence (AI) to write something based on the prompt you provide.

 As a fun way to show off how the Magic Write feature works, I used it to write a thank you email and was pleasantly surprised by what it drafted.
 You can see the prompt I provided and the message it wrote in the photo above.

 The Magic Write tool is a feature available in Canva Docs and with a free plan, allows for up to 25 queries.

 You can also use the Canva Doc template to type, create, and collaborate on text-heavy word documents, while still being able to add beautiful design elements and graphics.
 It’s the perfect blend of content and design for creating beautifully branded files.

 Since starting my business, I have not needed to hire a graphic designer other than to create my initial logo and business card design, thanks to the robust features Canva offers.

-If you’d like assistance designing the Canva templates for your business, please schedule a free consultation so we can discuss your needs.
+If you’d like assistance or get stuck while designing your Canva templates, schedule a Tackle My Tech Session so we can connect.